JordanP7893/FlickrApp/README.md

 ## Features

 - **Display Popular Photos:** Fetch and display a list of popular photos from the Flickr API.
-- **Photo Details:** View more information about each photo, including tags and a mpa view with the location the photo was taken.
+- **Photo Details:** View more information about each photo, including tags and a map view with the location the photo was taken.
-- **User Photos:** Explore more photos by a specific users in an Instagram style view.
+- **User Photos:** Explore more photos by a specific users in an "Instagram style" view.

 ## Architecture